Hostage (2005 film)

-Hostage is a 2005 action thriller film directed by Florent Siri from the screenplay by Doug Richardson.
+Hostage is a 2005 American action thriller film directed by Florent Siri from the screenplay by Doug Richardson.
 It is based on the 2001 novel of the same name by Robert Crais.
-The film stars Bruce Willis (who co-produced the film), Kevin Pollak, Ben Foster, and Jonathan Tucker and follows the police chief who takes place as the negotiator when the family of a wealthy accountant is held hostage by three teenagers.
-The film earned negative reviews from critics and grossed $77 million.
+The film stars Bruce Willis, Kevin Pollak, Ben Foster, and Jonathan Tucker and follows the police chief who takes place as the negotiator when the family of a wealthy accountant is held hostage by three teenagers.

+Hostage was released in the United States on March 11, 2005, by Miramax Films.
+It received mixed reviews from critics and grossed $78 million worldwide on a budget of $65 million.
+However, the film found bigger success in home video markets, generated more than $63 million in home video rentals in the United States.

 Plot

 Former L.A.
 SWAT officer Jeff Talley is a hostage negotiator in Los Angeles.
 One day, Talley negotiates with an abusive man who has taken his own wife and son hostage after learning his wife was cheating on him.
 Shortly after Talley denies a SWAT commander's request to give snipers the order to open fire, the despondent husband kills his wife, son, and himself.
 Traumatized, Talley moves with his family and becomes police chief in Bristo Camino, a suburban hamlet in nearby Ventura County.

 A year later, Talley finds himself in another hostage situation when two teenagers, Dennis Kelly and his brother Kevin, and their accomplice Marshall "Mars" Krupcheck take the accountant Walter Smith and his two children, teenage Jennifer and young Tommy, hostage in Smith's house after a failed robbery attempt.
 The first officer to respond is shot twice by Mars just before Talley arrives.
 Talley attempts to rescue the officer, but she dies in front of him.
 Traumatized and unwilling to put himself through another tragedy, Talley hands authority over to the Ventura County Sheriff's Department and leaves.

 Smith has been laundering money for a mysterious criminal syndicate through offshore shell corporations.
 He was preparing to turn over a batch of important encrypted files recorded on a DVD when he was taken hostage.
 To prevent the incriminating evidence from being discovered, the syndicate orders someone known only as the Watchman to kidnap Talley's wife and daughter.
 Talley is instructed to return to the hostage scene, regain authority, and stall for time until the organization can launch its own attack against Smith's house.